minicomp/wax/pages/collection.md

 ---
-layout: default
+layout: page
-title: Collection
+title: Browse the Collection
 permalink: /collection/
 ---

-# Browse the Collection

 This site's sample collection comprises a set of objects, each of which is represented by one or more images.